Judy Murphy book on assertiveness is a short guide on how to become more assertive communication.

 Short & To The Point

-I’m a sucker for a book which can share helpful advice in a short and concise format and doesn’t waste any time.
+I’m a sucker for a book that can share helpful advice in a short and concise format and doesn’t waste any time.
 “Assertiveness: How to Stand Up for Yourself” is one such books.

 I didn’t agree with some of the examples but I appreciated the structure and short format.